tomreich/FindStrFrontend/README.md

 # FindStrFrontend
-A UI frontend for the Windows FindStr command line utility
+FindStr Frontend aims to provide the missing UI for the FindStr command-line tool.